 I layed the pattern I wanted size wise and put it on a piece of clear contact paper on my glass table.
 I only uncovered an inch or so on the top and bottom and folded back the paper and stuck it on my table.

-Then put stripes of duct tape down on the contact paper to you can lay the Hershey wrappers on top of the sticky duct tape in stripes. cover the surface you want for your outside of your purse or whatever you are making.
+Then put stripes of duct tape down on the contact paper so you can lay the Hershey wrappers on top of the sticky duct tape in stripes.
+Cover the surface you want for the outside of your purse or whatever you are making.

 Put it upside down and then double tape the other side again to make it stronger.